zaphar/ucg/docsite/site/content/reference/converters.md

 * Booleans, Integers, Floats, and Strings are output as is.
 * Lists are not output.
-* Tuples are output as a `FIELD=value` for each field with strings surrounded by double quotes.
+* Tuples are output as a `FIELD=value` for each field with strings surrounded by single quotes.
   * Nested Tuples are not output.